Marat-Tanalin/integer-scaling/rust/snake-case/README.md

 `IntegerScaling` wrapper for those who prefer `snake_case`.

-Calculates integer ratios and scaled-image size for pixel-perfect image upscaling with optional aspect-ratio correction.
+Calculates integer ratios and scaled-image sizes for pixel-perfect image upscaling with optional aspect-ratio correction.

 See the project [webpage](http://tanalin.com/en/projects/integer-scaling/) for details.